Discover how we can transform your organisation

 As you can see from the above lists, coaching and mentoring are not the same thing.
 However, they’re also not worlds apart.
 Both coaching and mentoring are methods of developing individuals and they hold similar values at their core.
 They can both be used in corporate leadership training, up-skilling and providing targeted support to your people in different areas.
 Implementing coaching and mentoring in your organisation can support your learning and development goals in different ways.

 “It is a journey where the process of learning is as important as the knowledge and skills gained” (Zeus and Skiffington, 2000)

 - A desire to develop

 - Exposure to new ways of thinking

 - Skill development

 And so the relationships are underpinned by many similar principles.

 Once you understand the similarities and differences between coaching and mentoring, you can see how they are able to complement each other as development practices.

 For example, as an organisation, you may want to foster a culture of people-focused personal development and implement a company-wide mentoring program.
-Yet you could also provide a specific leadership training option to your managers, and so provide them with coaching sessions or mentoring with high-performing senior leaders.
+Yet you could also provide a specific corporate leadership training option to your managers, and so provide them with coaching sessions or mentoring with high-performing senior leaders.

 The effect of this two-pronged approach to coaching and mentoring is highly valuable.
 Those managers who have undergone coaching will also make very good mentors to other individuals in your organisation.
 When you bear in mind that 89% of mentees go on to be mentors, you can create a ripple effect culture of learning and development within your organisation that has people at its core.